Project Connect Initial Investment – It's Go Time!

-The Initial Investment is based on the Project Connect System Plan and includes an all-electric bus fleet, a new rail system, a downtown transit tunnel and an expanded bus system with more routes.
+You've approved Proposition A and it's time to move forward with Project Connect.
+The Initial Investment is based on the Project Connect System Plan and includes an all-electric fleet, new rail system that travels under downtown and an expanded bus system with more routes.

 About the "Initial Investment"

 The Initial Investment is a portion of the Project Connect System Plan that will advance to development with dedicated local funding following the voter-approved Proposition A on November 3.
 Federal funding is expected to fund up to half of the total program investment.